hl2vr/hl2vr.github.io/_pages/faq.md

 The movement vignette is also available (as a separate toggle) and can be activated for the vehicle rides.

 A 3rd person camera perspective is available.
 In this mode, the camera follows the vehicle at a distance and is not directly subjected to the vehicle's rapid movements and turns, which should reduce motion sickness dramatically.
 (It does, however, make controlling the vehicles a little more awkward.)

-In the future, we may implement an additional mode where the vehicle rides are put on a virtual 2D screen in front of the user, so that everyone has a chance to get through the vehicle sections in the game.
-This mode would of course be less immersive than the current ones as it would remove any 3D effect from the experience.
+An additional mode using an experimental teleporting camera is also available, to further reduce artificial locomotion during these sections.

 <br />

 ---

-# Weapons
+# Weapons & Controls

 ---

 ### Manual reloading?

 Yes, all weapons support manual reloading.
-Partially used magazines and other ejected ammo are automatically recovered and added back into your inventory.
+Partially used magazines and other ejected ammo can be recovered and added back into your inventory.
 A "quick reload" option has been added that simplifies the process, for players looking for an easier reloading option.
-HL2VR is currently in an open beta, and some of the weapons are unfinished.
-More polish will go into each of them over time.

 For more details, see the [Reloading section of the Manual](/manual/#reloading).